Frequently asked questions

 Why can't I sign in to Business Analyst Web App?

-If you have a Viewer, Editor, or Mobile Worker user type in your ArcGIS organization, or an ArcGIS public account, you can't sign in to Business Analyst Web App.
-To access it, you must have a Creator or GIS Professional user type in your ArcGIS organization and be assigned a Business Analyst Web App license by your administrator.
+If you have a Viewer, Contributor, or Mobile Worker user type in your ArcGIS organization, or an ArcGIS public account, you can't sign in to Business Analyst Web App.
+To access it, you must have a Creator, Professional, or Professional Plus user type in your ArcGIS organization and be assigned a Business Analyst Web App license by your administrator.
 To learn more, see Access Business Analyst.

 Why does my custom PDF map look different from the map on the screen?